According to the workbook "The Drum" version en Français

 We shall careful of course about cleanliness of the Drum.
 Teardown made from time to time will clean inaccessible parts.
 It may take the opportunity to change the position of skins (rotated 120 ° for example).

-It is always preferable to relax the Drum after each use.
+It is always preferable to release the Drum rope after each use.

 For giving the tension, we tight on the straps, regularly and moderately, in two rounds (per one has two).
 The French Drum sound is deep, grave without excess.
 The search for a sound too clear by a high tension generally leads to a decrease in the volume.